Bowles DNA Project

 In her Preface she compares the various lists of names in the Battle Abbey Roll that had been recorded by five previous authors who examined the same original document.
 The difficulty in transcribing 11th century Latin text is illustrated by the variety of names listed for the same entry.
 Examining her lists we find that Holinshed’s transcription of the Roll lists a Boels while Duchesne’s lists a Bools.
 Her account of Leland’s Roll has nothing close other than a Bussy and a Buscel, but these are other known Norman families.
 In Dive’s roll she lists a Roger de Bulli.
 Lastly she adds 'NAMES ADDED TO THIS LIST BY M. DE MAGNY IN THE 'NOBILIAIRE DE NORMANDIE' in which there are no names which could be the ancestor of our Bowles.
 Unfortunately their lists cannot be compared with the original roll as it no longer exists, it was possibly burned in the Great Fire of 1793.

-Note for later reference that Holinshed, Duchesne and Roll all miss one prominent Norman knight who is included in Leland's Roll as Vipount and by de Magny as Guillain de Vieux-Pont.
-This knight's descendants will play a prominent roll in the early Bowles history.
+Note for later reference that Holinshed, Duchesne and Dive all missed one prominent Norman knight who was included in Leland's Roll as Vipount and by de Magny as Guillain de Vieux-Pont.
+This knight's Veteri-Ponte descendants will play a prominent roll in the early Bowles history.

 The Duchess then borrows from the book The Norman People for her genealogical notes for many of the Norman families listed including this for the Boels: